miso-lims/walkthroughs/plain-2-0-samples.md

 # 3. Sample QCs

 Several QC methods are supported in MISO.
+The same process can be used to add QCs to a single or multiple samples at once.

-## 3.1 Adding Bulk Sample QCs
+## 3.1 Adding Sample QCs

 {% include samples-bulk-qc.md section=page.section %}